 Cowboy Wealth Review: The Bottom Line

-Personally, I’m not a fan of MLMs, not because I think they’re unprofitable or illegal but because you’re limited to promoting a very narrow range of usually very overpriced products.
-That and I don’t like the idea of having to sell to friends and family.
+Personally, I'm not a fan of MLMs, not because I think they're unprofitable or illegal but because you're limited to promoting a very narrow range of usually very overpriced products.
+I also don't like the idea of having to sell to friends and family.

-In my opinion is affiliate marketing is a wayyyy better money-making option because:
+In my opinion affiliate marketing is a wayyyy better money-making option because:

 - There's no recruiting

-- You can promote as many different products as you like
+- You can promote as many products as you like

 - Your website can be generating sales for you any time of day or night